PacktPublishing/Asynchronous-Programming-in-Rust/ch04/b-epoll-mio/README.md

 You can reproduce it if you make som minor changes to the delayserver code as well as the program in main.rs as outlined below.
-Simply copy and replace the appropirate functions with these will do it.
+Simply copy and replace the appropriate functions with these will do it.

-First, change the `delay` function on the delayserver to return huge amount of fill data (enough to force a `WouldBlock` error on the reciever):
+First, change the `delay` function on the delayserver to return huge amount of fill data (enough to force a `WouldBlock` error on the receiver):

 ```rust
 #[get("/{delay}/{message}")]